mwaeckerlin/vscode/README.md

 ## Login to Github with SSH Key

 Be careful when you use this configuration.
 Make shure, the SSH key does only access GitHub and does not access any of your server.
 Otherwise create a new SSH key, only for this purpose.

-Use an SSH key with a password to be more secure.
+The SSH Key must not have a password.

+You can add the key file in another way into `docker-compose`, e.g. by copying it into the volume.
+Make sure the file is owned by user `somebody` insde the container:

+    docker exec vscode_vscode_1 /bin/mkdir /data/.ssh
+    docker exec vscode_vscode_1 /bin/chmod go= /data/.ssh
+    docker cp ~/.ssh/id_ed25519 vscode_vscode_1:/data/.ssh/id_ed25519
+    docker exec -u root vscode_vscode_1 /bin/chown somebody /data/.ssh/id_ed25519

+### Docker Swarm Configuration File

 To use your ssh key inside the visual studio code environment, namely to checkout from GitHub using SSH, you mount an existing SSH key as configuration, e.g. if you have an SSH key in `~/.ssh/id_ed25519`: